inivekin/abosa/abosa.typ

 would have you garner a recourse, bereaved of me you'd have one less.
-That push I guessed was gravity does not pull down, it forced regress, a withdrawing depravity, a desparate need for forgiveness.
+That push I guessed was gravity does not pull down, but force regress, a withdrawing depravity, a desparate need for forgiveness.
 But weight of crystals uncontrolled